The deadline for applications is June 1st of each year. Applications received after that time will be accepted on a space-available basis.

 - Read and comprehend technical materials written at college level of comprehension

-Nizhoni Institute of Midwifery can assist in making reasonable accommodations for students with disabilities.
+Nizhoni Institute of Midwifery will make reasonable accommodations for students with disabilities.
 The prospective student must provide a formal statement of diagnosis from a qualified practicing physician (M.D. or D.O.) or nurse practitioner.
 This statement must include the projected needs of the student with regard to needed accommodations.

-The Admissions Committee is comprised of the two Executive Directors and the Chair of Faculty and Student Services.
+The Admissions Committee is comprised of the Executive Director, the Dean of Students, and the Chair of Faculty and Student Services.
 At least two members of the Admissions Committee must evaluate and score each application in order for the process to be considered complete.
 Each committee member uses the Admissions Scoring Tool as an assessment mechanism for evaluating each applicant.
 Scoring criteria are weighted equally.
 Highest scoring candidates receive priority for acceptance over lower-scoring candidates.

 In order to enroll in Nizhoni Institute of Midwifery, a student must:

 - Complete the Application for Admission and provide supporting documentation in the form of references, transcripts, and other documents delineated by the Admissions Committee

 - Complete an admissions interview by telephone, zoom or in person

 - After review of the application process by the Admissions Committee, accept an offer of enrollment to Nizhoni Institute of Midwifery

 - Complete the Enrollment Agreement and sign the School Performance Fact Sheet, Policies and Procedures and other documents delineated by Nizhoni Institute of Midwifery

 - Pay application and enrollment fees, tuition and sustaining fees.